 8) Choose a Specific Room in Your Home to Meditate.
 I agree and disagree.
 I usually meditated in one of the extra bedrooms on the carpeted floor.
 It was rather quiet and the temperature was nice.
 But, it didn’t really matter where I did it because I didn’t attach any special meaning to anywhere I meditated.
 Meaning, I could sit in the garage, on the floor, on top of the jacuzzi, in my car, on the grass in the backyard, in my living room or just about anywhere.
 Don’t have any magical thinking about the spot you choose, just sit and do it.

 9) Read a Book (or two) on Meditation.
 I have two books published for Meditation for Beginners.
 You can get them here.
 My books are focused on a bare-bones approach without religion to fuzzy up the whole process.
 In my view, meditation need not have anything to do with religion or magical thinking of any kind.
 It’s just a physical act of sitting, and a mental act of focus and letting go of distractions.
 That leads to the most blissful states, and incredibly meaningful life-changing realizations.

 10) Commit for the Long Haul.
 Meditation is a Life-long Practice.
 Hmm, that sounds scary.
 It need not be a lifelong process at all.
-If done the way I suggest in the books, and here at my website, I think meditation can be a short-term focus and life-changing event.
+If done the way I suggest in the books, and here on my website, I think meditation can be a short-term focus and a life-changing event.
 Sure you can use it anytime you choose – and it helps to re-center you, to re-balance you.
-But, if you go into meditation thinking it takes lifelong effort – you’ll be quickly dissuaded because at first it is so boring and frustrating!
+But, if you go into meditation thinking it takes lifelong effort – you’ll be quickly dissuaded because at first, it is so boring and frustrating!
 Read my first book.
 Commit for the short-term, a month, two months.
 See if you notice any meaningful changes.
 Feel free to ask me questions as you need to.
 Some will be answered in this Meditation Tips section, others can be asked anytime by chat, video, or voice – here.